daleclack/testing-repository/README.md

 ## A testing repository

-[Experimental]: The rust programming language is imported for some codes
+\[Experimental]:  1.
+The rust programming language is imported for some codes

+2. A test of building Xe Release with Rust is going on.

-[News]: After gtk112 and gtk113, the submodule GCR_CMake is imported
+\[News]: After gtk112 and gtk113, the submodule GCR_CMake is imported

 Thanks for the project author https://github.com/Makman2/GCR_CMake